-The jury for the 2016 Leading Culture Destination Awards chose the CMHR over five other institutions around the world shortlisted for the Best Soft Power Cultural Organization award, including the National Museum of the American Indian in Washington DC and museums in Poland, Afghanistan, the Philippines and Suriname.
+The jury for the 2016 Leading Culture Destination Awards - will open in a new tab chose the CMHR over five other institutions around the world shortlisted for the Best Soft Power Cultural Organization award, including the National Museum of the American Indian in Washington DC and museums in Poland, Afghanistan, the Philippines and Suriname.

 "Canadians can be proud that their new national museum has been recognized as a global cultural destination alongside the most prestigious museums and galleries in the world," CMHR president and CEO John Young said.
 "This award will encourage more visitors from around the world to make the trip to Winnipeg and experience for themselves the cultural and architectural marvel that is the Canadian Museum for Human Rights."

 Young also expressed gratitude to Winnipeg Mayor Brian Bowman for nominating the CMHR for this unique award, which was newly created to recognize cultural organizations, cities or districts that have powerful influence and impact based on excellence, relevance, transparency, accountability and sustainability.